cpacker/MemGPT/README.md

 > _"How do I use the ADE locally?"_

-1. Start a Letta server on your local computer by running the `docker run` command
-2. Go to the [ADE](https://app.letta.com), and you should see a connection to "Local server"

-If you would like to use the old version of the ADE (that runs on `localhost`), you can downgrade to a Letta version `<=0.5.0`.
+To connect the ADE to your local Letta server, simply run your Letta server (make sure you can access `localhost:8283`) and go to [https://app.letta.com](https://app.letta.com).
+If you would like to use the old version of the ADE (that runs on `localhost`), downgrade to Letta version `<=0.5.0`.

 > _"If I connect the ADE to my local server, does my agent data get uploaded to letta.com?"_

 No, the data in your Letta server database stays on your machine.
-The Letta ADE web application simply connects to your local Letta server (via the REST API) and provides a graphical interface on top of it.
+The Letta ADE web application simply connects to your local Letta server (via the REST API) and provides a graphical interface on top of it to visualize your local Letta data in your browser's local state.

 > _"Do I have to use your ADE?
 Can I build my own?"_

 The ADE is built on top of the (fully open source) Letta server and Letta Agents API.
 You can build your own application like the ADE on top of the REST API (view the documention [here](https://docs.letta.com/api-reference)).

-### 🖥️ Run the Letta CLI
+> _"Can I interact with Letta agents via the CLI?"_

-The recommended way to use Letta is via the REST API and ADE, however you can also access your agents with the Letta CLI tool.
+The recommended way to use Letta is via the REST API and ADE, however you can also access your agents via the CLI.

 <details>
 <summary>View instructions for running the Letta CLI</summary>

 You can chat with your agents via the Letta CLI tool (`letta run`).
 If you have a Letta Docker container running, you can use `docker exec` to run the Letta CLI inside the container: